 Answer: Many of my favorite people are Jewish, so thanks for the compliment.
-On the other hand, it would be nice if, when people saw someone with olive skin, dark hair and eyes, and who seemed pretty smart and together, they said, "Oh, you must be one of those half-Mexicans I've heard so much about."
+On the other hand, it has not escaped my notice that when people meet a well-educated person with olive skin and dark hair and eyes who seems pretty on the ball, they don’t say, "Oh, you must be one of those half-Mexicans I've heard so much about."

 Question: Do you speak Spanish?